OracularIS/smartdashboard/docs/User_Guide/setup_guide.md

 # Setup Guide
 ## Step 1: Login Page

+👉 **Access the Smart Dashboard here:** https://dashboards.smart-is.com/

 Upon opening the application, the user will see the login page

 ![Login](../attachments/login.png)

 ### Sign In